 7th Street Park

-A lush and energetic green space for relaxation and outdoor workouts featuring walking trails, benches, and stand-up desks.
+A lush and energetic green space for relaxation and outdoor workouts featuring walking trails, splash fountain, and beautiful plantings.

 A 3.5-acre park right at the edge of the Wharf, with rows of willow trees, shady trellises and room for bocce.

 Just north of Market Square, this open green space connects The Wharf to the L’Enfant Plaza promenade.